alexpchin/react-training-workshop/lessons/testing-react-lessons.md

 ## testing-shallow-render

-Moving onto `4-shallow-render`, we'll start to look at how we can test React components but _without_ the need for a DOM.
+Now we'll start to look at how we can test React components but _without_ the need for a DOM.

 We do this by using the React [test utils](https://facebook.github.io/react/docs/test-utils.html) which we can install: